 Dogs come from all walks of life – some are from puppy mills, and others are owner-surrenders.
-You’ll be paired with a puppy that fits your family; sometimes, this takes days, and other times, you may have a bit of a wait.
+You’ll be paired with a puppy that fits your family; sometimes, this takes just a few days but other times you may have a bit of a wait.

 There is no application fee, but you can expect to pay around $600 for your puppy.
 Your dog will be altered and dewormed and will be brought current on vaccinations as is appropriate for their age.
 The adoption fee may be tax-deductible, so check with a tax adviser for more information.

 Little Rhody Rescue Details